 After about one more hour we arrive at the camp.
 Time to rest and enjoy the view.
 While we set up our tent, José and his father prepare dinner.
 A delicious smell leaves the hut.
 Hungry!
 This hike has really stimulated our appetite.
 We have a tasty paella-like dish with rice, chicken, potatoes and lots of chili.
 Tastes similar to a dish my grandma makes (Kritharaki with chicken) .

 It turned dark quite fast – time to go to sleep, even if it is “actually” early… Tomorrow we have a long hike ahead of us again.
 Shortly before we crawl into the tent, we see a light approaching from afar.
 José welcomes the hiker who walks through the camp with a flashlight.
-He really wants to walk through the jungle at night to get to the city in the morning?
-I’m not surprised about the people who live in the jungle anymore – how can you be sure-footed in the middle of the night?
+Does he want to walk through the jungle at night to get to the city in the morning?
+I’m not surprised by the people who live in the jungle anymore – how can you be sure-footed in the middle of the night?

 A night in the jungle is not exactly a quiet night – you can hear rustling and animal sounds everywhere.
 There are a lot of critters here that are nocturnal.
 Paired with the tent interior, which is isolated from the outside world, the whole place feels quite trippy.
-Eventually nature calls and I crawl out of the tent entry.
+Eventually, nature calls and I crawl out of the tent entry.
 Whoa, cold!
 The sleeping bags are really needed.
 During the day the sweat ran down from all my pores.
-On the toilet paper in the outside toilet a spider greets me, and I have also found some crawling things between my feet before: A dead scorpion or the skin of it?
+Arriving at the outside toilet a spider greets me, sitting on the toilet paper and I have also found some crawling things between my feet before: A dead scorpion or the skin of it?
 I should be careful where I step – under a UV lamp you could see the critters glowing by the way…